castlegateit/cgit-wp-acf-events/README.md

 # Castlegate IT WP Events #

 An events management plugin for WordPress.
 Installing and activating the plugin will create an event post type, which is available to users in the WordPress admin panel.
-If either [Advanced Custom Fields](http://www.advancedcustomfields.com/) or [Human Made Custom Meta Boxes plugin](https://github.com/humanmade/Custom-Meta-Boxes) is installed, this plugin will provide relevant fields for event dates, times, locations, and prices.
-It also defines category and tag taxonomies.
+The plugin uses [Advanced Custom Fields](https://www.advancedcustomfields.com/) to provide relevant fields for event dates, times, locations, and prices.

 ## Events ##